etolton49/Pi-in-the-Sky/README.md

 ## Changes
 * Custom mylar balloon to buying weather balloon: We realized that creating a custom Mylar balloon would be a lot more difficult than we originally thought, especially sealing it.
 So, instead we are planning to buy a large weather balloon, and we're going to expand it into the blimp cage so we can get the correct dimensions for the blimp.

+# The Blimp
+## Code
+We wrote all of our code in Python.
+Our code utilizes the '<evdev>'